flatworld/csv/README.md

-# Csv | Export to CSV  in Angular2
+# Csv | Export to CSV in Angular2+

-> Helper library for create CSV file in Angular2
+> Helper library to create a CSV file in Angular2+
->

 ## Installation